WPP-Public/akqa-nz-silverstripe-menumanager/README.md

 The menu management module is for creating custom menu structures when the site tree hierarchy just won't do.

-The latest version only supports SilverStripe 4, see the 2.0 branch for a SilverStripe 3.x compatible version.

 ## License

 Menu Manager is licensed under an [MIT license](http://heyday.mit-license.org/)